Sound speed resonance of the stochastic gravitational wave background

 The parametric resonance, which is triggered by the coherent oscillation of a scalar in certain MG theories, may occur during or after reheating epoch.
 As we have explained, the modes could enter and exit the resonance bands due to the cosmic expansion.
-Thus, the Mathieu equation Eq.~\eqref{Eq:Mathieu} is oversimplified for the physics that we are interested.
-A full picture requires us to bring back the redshift term in the equation of motion of GWs, \be h_{k}^{\prime \prime}(\tau) + 2 \mathcal{H} h_{k}^{\prime}(\tau) + c_g^2 k^{2} h_{k}(\tau) = 0 ~, \ee where $\mathcal{H}$ is the conformal Hubble constant $\mathcal{H}\equiv a^{\prime}(\tau)/a(\tau)$.
-For an accelerating background, $a(\tau) = l_H |\tau-\tau_a|^{-\gamma}$, with the normalization $|\tau_H-\tau_a|=1$ and $l_H\equiv \gamma/H_0$ \cite{ZhangErXia2006, ZhangTongFu2010}, where $\tau_H=1.101$ is the present conformal time, and $\gamma=2.265$, $\tau_a=2.101$, $H_0=67.4\, {\rm km}\,{\rm s}^{-1}{\rm Mpc}^{-1}$ according to the CMB observation \cite{Aghanim:2018eyx}.
-The conformal wavenumber $k$ is related to the physical frequency at $\tau$ via $f(\tau) = k/ \big( 2\pi a(\tau) \big)$.
-This generalized Mathieu equation can be resolved numerically and the results are reported in Fig.~\ref{fig:ModesEvolution}.
-We mention that, at the very beginning of radiation domination, the initial amplitudes of sub-Hubble modes were originally set by those produced during inflation and thus our analysis is consistent with the initial condition discussed previously.
-In Fig.~\ref{fig:ModesEvolution}, we present the evolution of stochastic GWs under parametric resonance by choosing two sets of parameter values, and accordingly, there are two characteristic frequency bands with one being sensitive to space-based detectors (left panel) and the other terrestrial detectors (right panel).
+Thus, Eq.~\eqref{Eq:Mathieu} is oversimplified for the physics that we are interested.
+A full picture requires us to additionally consider the redshift term in the equation of motion of GWs, \be h_{k}^{\prime \prime}(\tau) + 2 \mathcal{H} h_{k}^{\prime}(\tau) + c_g^2 k^{2} h_{k}(\tau) = 0 ~, \ee where $\mathcal{H}$ is the conformal Hubble parameter $\mathcal{H}\equiv a^{\prime}(\tau)/a(\tau)$. {Note that, besides the oscillatory sound speed of GWs, we will neglect other possible MG effects and work within the inflationary $\Lambda$CDM cosmology.} For an accelerating background, $a(\tau) = l_H |\tau-\tau_a|^{-\gamma}$, with the normalization $|\tau_H-\tau_a|=1$ and $l_H\equiv \gamma/H_0$ \cite{Zhang:2006mja, Zhang:2010er}, where $\tau_H=1.101$ is the present conformal time, and $\gamma=2.265$, $\tau_a=2.101$, $H_0=67.4\, {\rm km}\,{\rm s}^{-1}{\rm Mpc}^{-1}$ according to CMB observation \cite{Aghanim:2018eyx}.
+The conformal wave number $k$ is related to the physical frequency at $\tau$ via $f(\tau) = k/ \big( 2\pi a(\tau) \big)$.
+This generalized Mathieu equation can be solved numerically {throughout the whole evolution of the universe.
+Here the cosmological parameter values are inferred by Planck \cite{Aghanim:2018eyx}.} The results are reported in Fig.~\ref{fig:ModesEvolution}.
+At the very beginning of radiation domination, the initial amplitudes of sub-Hubble modes were originally set by those produced during inflation and thus our analysis is consistent with the initial condition discussed previously.
+In the upper panel of Fig.~\ref{fig:ModesEvolution}, we present the evolution of stochastic GWs under parametric resonance by choosing two sets of parameter values.
+Accordingly, there are two characteristic frequency bands with one being sensitive to space-based detectors (left panel) and the other terrestrial detectors (right panel).